dongzhang89/SR-SS/README.md

 ![SR](imgs/SR.png)

 ## Contact
-* This project is a demo implementation by deploying SR on Deeplab for WSSS.
+* This project is a demo implementation for SR.
 * If you have any questions, don't hesitate to contact: dongzhang@njust.edu.cn

 ## Installation Instructions